crowdflowTUe/stampnet/README.md

 ### Dependencies

-The StampNet code has been written in Python 3.
-These packages are required.
+The StampNet code has been written in Python 3 and are dependent on the following packages:

 ```bash
 pip install tensorflow-gpu keras sacred matplotlib scikit-image scikit-learn jupyterlab seaborn munkres opencv-python